NBA playoff bracket 2020: Updated TV schedule, scores, results for Round 2 in the bubble - Up News Info

-Who will win the 2020 NBA championship?
-That’s the big question inside the league’s “bubble” at the Walt Disney World Resort in Orlando, Fla.
+Which teams will reach the 2020 NBA Finals?
+We will soon find out as the playoffs continue inside the league’s “bubble” at the Walt Disney World Resort in Orlando, Fla.

-The Warriors’ dynasty is over, and LeBron James is no longer running the Eastern Conference, making this one of the most unpredictable playoff brackets in years.
-The Bucks, Clippers and Lakers are considered the favorites, but if 2020 has taught us anything, it’s to expect the unexpected.
+The betting favorites (Bucks, Lakers and Clippers) have reached the conference semifinals, but it’s clear the other remaining squads (Raptors, Celtics, Nuggets, Rockets and Heat) are coming into the second round with extreme confidence.
+These series should be highly competitive and provide plenty of entertainment.

-Below you’ll find everything to know about watching the 2020 NBA playoffs, including series-by-series TV schedules.
+Below you’ll find everything to know about watching the 2020 NBA playoffs, including postseason matchups and series-by-series TV schedules.

 MORE: Watch select NBA playoff games live with fuboTV (7-day trial)